Defendants involved in Massachusetts standoff in court

 A third defendant, who has refused to identify himself to authorities, told the judge he was a “free Moor.”

+The judge ruled he had waived right to counsel, then ordered him out of the courtroom to watch proceedings on Zoom because he kept interrupting her.

 The defendants, 10 men and a 17-year-old juvenile, say they are members of a group called Rise of the Moors.
-Several of their supporters were also in court.
+Several of their supporters were also in court, while others watched remotely, sometimes interrupting.

 They face several charges including unlawful possession of a firearm and ammunition and the use of body armor in commission of a crime, in connection with the standoff that started early Saturday morning on Interstate 95 in Wakefield.